TheGloriousGenesis/CS_Learning/Kubernates/intro_into_kubernates.md

 ## Kubernetes Architecture
 > [!INFO]
 > CREATE INFOGRAPHIC : Cluster > Nodes > Pods > Container, Resources

+A control plane is the most important part of a cluster and is responsible for managing the cluster

 - Kubernetes API has 2 parts - Resource Type and controller

 - Cluster : all of the machiens collectively